knowit/snappysense/firmware-idf/README.md

 ## Thoughts

-For the IDF firmware I'm being more careful about how the device operates and more constrained in how the firmware is constructed.
-The Arduino firmware uses a fairly loose tasking system for everything; the IDF firmware instead has a single main task that runs a state machine that loops through a sleep-monitor-communicate-sleep-... cycle.
+For the FreeRTOS-based firmware I'm being more careful about how the device operates and more constrained in how the firmware is constructed.
+The Arduino firmware uses a fairly loose tasking system for everything; the FreeRTOS firmware instead has a single main task that runs a state machine that loops through a sleep-monitor-communicate-sleep-... cycle.
+There are a couple of helper tasks but these are not strictly necessary.

-Also, the IDF firmware is more careful about what it reports, and much more careful about handling errors to avoid corrupted or meaningless data.
+Also, the FreeRTOS-based firmware is more careful about what it reports, and much more careful about handling errors to avoid corrupted or meaningless data.

-Finally, I want the IDF firmware to be non-polling and power-usage-friendly.
+Finally, I want the FreeRTOS-based firmware to be non-polling and power-usage-friendly.
 This includes input coming from the serial line, the network, buttons, the motion sensor, and other infrequent "peripherals".

+There are relatively few and light dependencies on ESP32-IDF so far.
+I expect that it would be straightforward to move much of the code to an STM32 system, with HAL easily taking the place of ESP32-IDF in many places.
+Of course for higher-level services (HTTP, TCP, etc) there might be more differences.

 ## TODO